Chiel-CBTC/test-playground/README.md

-# Playwright SSO Testing Framework
+# Playwright Multi-Client Testing Framework

-This framework allows you to test the SSO-protected page at `https://shop-staging.action.com/nl-nl` using Playwright.
+This framework allows you to test multiple client applications using Playwright with isolated authentication and test suites for each client.

+## Architecture

+The framework supports multiple clients with isolated:
+- Test suites
+- Authentication states
+- Helper functions
+- Test data
+- Environment configurations

+### Current Clients
+- **Action** - E-commerce testing suite with checkout and address validation tests

 ## Setup